Frames and numerical approximation II: generalized sampling: Abstract

 \section{Abstract}

-In a previous paper \cite{FramesPart1} we described the numerical properties of function approximation using frames, i.e.\ complete systems that are generally redundant but provide infinite representations with coefficients of bounded norm.
-Frames offer enormous flexibility compared to bases.
-We showed that, in spite of extreme ill-conditioning, a regularized projection onto a finite truncated frame can provide accuracy up to order $\sqrt{\epsilon}$, where $\epsilon$ is an arbitrarily small threshold.
-Here, we generalize the setting in two ways.
-First, we assume information or samples from $f$ from a wide class of linear operators acting on $f$, rather than inner products with the frame elements.
-Second, we allow oversampling, leading to least-squares approximations.
-The first property enables the analysis of fully discrete approximations based, for instance, on function values only.
-We show that the second property, oversampling, crucially leads to much improved accuracy on the order of $\epsilon$ rather than $\sqrt{\epsilon}$.
-Overall, we demonstrate that numerical function approximation using truncated frames leads to highly accurate approximations in spite of having to solve ill-conditioned systems of equations.
-Once the approximations start to converge, i.e.\ once sufficiently many degrees of freedom are used, any function $f$ can be approximated to within order $\epsilon$ with coefficients of small norm.
+In a previous paper \cite{FramesPart1} we described the numerical approximation of functions using redundant sets and frames.
+Redundancy in the function representation offers enormous flexibility compared to using a basis, but ill-conditioning often prevents the numerical computation of best approximations.
+We showed that, in spite of said ill-conditioning, approximations with regularization may still provide accuracy up to order $\sqrt{\epsilon}$, where $\epsilon$ is a small truncation threshold.
+When using frames, i.e. complete systems that are generally redundant but which provide infinite representations with coefficients of bounded norm, this accuracy can actually be achieved for all functions in a space.
+Here, we generalize that setting in two ways.
+We assume information or samples from $f$ from a wide class of linear operators acting on $f$, rather than inner products associated with the best approximation projection.
+This enables the analysis of fully discrete approximations based, for instance, on function values only.
+Next, we allow oversampling, leading to least-squares approximations.
+We show that this leads to much improved accuracy on the order of $\epsilon$ rather than $\sqrt{\epsilon}$.
+Overall, we demonstrate that numerical function approximation using redundant representations may lead to highly accurate approximations in spite of having to solve ill-conditioned systems of equations.